pololu/p-star-examples/README.md

 folder.
 Next, start the MPLAB XPress IDE by opening [this link][xpressrun].
 In the IDE's "File" menu, select "Import Project" and upload the new ZIP file.

-Once you have succeeeded in opening the project in the MPLAB XPress IDE, you should see some source code on the right side of your browser window, and you should see the "Project" pane on the left side, which shows all the source and header files in the project.
+Once you have succeeded in opening the project in the MPLAB XPress IDE, you should see some source code on the right side of your browser window, and you should see the "Project" pane on the left side, which shows all the source and header files in the project.